Mr Sedgwick has completed his interim review into the progress of banks on the implementation of his original 2017 recommendations.

 The ABA response to the final report is available here.

-Mr Ian McPhee is independently overseeing this initiative as part of the governance of industry reforms announced in April 2016.
+Initially, Mr Ian McPhee independently oversaw the implementation of Mr Sedgwick’s recommendations as part of the governance of industry reforms announced in April 2016.
+Mr McPhee’s final report was issued in April 2018.